-Requests for deviation from school requirements may be granted only by written approval from the dean of the school (or the dean's administrative representative).
+Requests for deviation from degree requirements may be granted only by written approval from the chair of the program (or the chair's administrative representative).

 Incomplete Courses

 A grade of Incomplete (I) may be given only when the work of the course is substantially completed and when the student's work is of passing quality.
 All Incomplete grades must be removed within the time specified by the instructor of the course or they will automatically change to an F one calendar year after the end of the semester/session the grade of I was given.
 It is the student's responsibility to obtain from the instructor the requirements and deadline for the removal of the Incomplete.
 Students who receive a grade of I should not register for the course a second time.